GeoCat/qgis-bridge-plugin/README.md

 - Start QGIS and you will find the Geocat Bridge plugin in the plugins menu.
 If it's not available yet, activate it in the QGIS Plugin Manager.

+- When updating to a newer version you may run into challenges due to changed configuration parameters.
+Go to QGIS settings > Advanced settings, remove the 'geocatbridge' group and restart QGIS.

 This plugin is compatible with QGIS 3.4 or later.

 ## Using GeoCat Bridge